maksymovchynnikov/SensCalc/README.md

 * Dark scalars with mixing and quartic couplings
 * ALPs coupled to photons, fermions, or gluons
 * Millicharged particles (only the production in the public version)
+* Inelastic dark matter coupled via dipole portal

-## To be added soon
+## To be added soon/exiting in private repository.

 * New models to be included: HNL dipole portal, inelastic dark matter (decay and scattering signatures), elastic dark matter (scattering signatures).
-* New facilities and experiments: ESS, MicroBooNE/MiniBooNE.
+* New facilities and experiments: ESS, MicroBooNE/MiniBooNE, MATHUSLA40.